 There will be situations where traveling on the road is not a viable solution, like in the case of an EMP most vehicles will stop working and they will create a massive traffic jam on the highways.
 There is no point I having your vehicle EMP poof if you are stuck in traffic and eventually you will have to abandon your vehicle.
 In this case, having the ability to travel off-road will be vital.

-Your bug out vehicle should be as easy to be maintained as possible, and in the case of a malfunction, you need to have some basic skills on how to repair it.
-You also will need to have extra components which could brake more often, in this case, you need to make sure that your vehicle of choice has easily accessible spare parts which are cheap.
-In addition to this, you will need some basic vehicle repair skills and understanding of how the vehicle’s engine functions.
-If you understand how your vehicles engine functions it will be much easier to identify the problem and repair it.
+Your bug-out vehicle should be as easy to be maintained as possible, and in the case of a malfunction, you need to have some basic skills on how to repair it.
+You also will need to have extra components that could brake more often, in this case, you need to make sure that your vehicle of choice has easily accessible spare parts which are cheap.
+In addition to this, you will need some basic vehicle repair skills and an understanding of how the vehicle’s engine functions.
+If you understand how your vehicle’s engine functions it will be much easier to identify the problem and repair it.

 The fuel tank is not the only part of a vehicle which dictates how far you can drive it.
 You should choose a vehicle with a towing capability where you can hook a small tank of fuel or one that has at least an overhead compartment where you can put the additional fuel.
 While stockpiling fuel you also need to keep in mind that no matter what your vehicle must be able to carry this extra fuel also.